jaredbranch/jaredbranch.github.io/research.md

 ## Memory

 I am interested in how the constructive nature of our autobiographical memory system allows  for the imagining of future scenarios and alternative scenarios to the past.
-I study the differences in the structure of our conscious experience when we are remembering the past, simulating the future, and simulating a counterfactual past.

 #### *Sample Publication*
 Branch, J.G. & Zickar, M.J.
 (2020).
 Involuntary mental time travel into the episodic future, episodic past, and episodic counterfactual past in everyday life.
 PsyArXiv. [https://doi.org/10.31234/osf.io/jbkfg](https://doi.org/10.31234/osf.io/jbkfg)